The $L^2$-norm of the Euler class for Foliations on closed irreducible Riemannian 3-Manifolds: Background material

-\begin{proposition} Let $T^2$ be a Riemannian torus for which Then $T^2$ contains a pair of noncontractible closed curves that a nonhomologous to each other and have a length not exceeding some constant $C(C_0,S_0)$.
+\begin{corollary} Let $T^2$ be a Riemannian torus for which for some positive constants $C_0, S_0$.
+Then there exists a pair of closed geodesics on $T^2$ whose homotopy classes form a generating set of $\pi_1(T^2)= \Z^2$ and whose lengths $\lambda_1$, $\lambda_2$ do not exceed some constant $C(C_0,S_0)$.